BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Culture-independent identification of bacteria present in the pressure-retaining seawater (PRS) sampler deployed during Leggo drop 1.

-attribute NC_GLOBAL title String Culture-independent identification of bacteria present in the pressure-retaining seawater (PRS) sampler deployed during Leggo drop 1 from R/V Falkor cruise FK141215 in the Challenger Deep, Mariana Trench in December 2014
+attribute NC_GLOBAL title String [PRS bacteria identification] - Culture-independent identification of bacteria present in the pressure-retaining seawater (PRS) sampler deployed during Leggo drop 1 from R/V Falkor cruise FK141215 in the Challenger Deep, Mariana Trench in December 2014 (Patterns of Microbial Community Structure Within and Between Hadal Environments)

 attribute NC_GLOBAL version String 1